w3f/PPPs/proposals/0000-transient-storages.md

 - read operation: maybe return false when offset is bigger than value size (instead of 0 length written).

-- The new hashing host functions for blob are very discutable: they are only really usefull when using cumulus (otherwhise the data is already in the host memory) to avoid passing large array to the host.
-Alternative could be to store in the host from cumulus, but does not sounds good (very impactful in term of memory).
-Second alternative would be to pass the hasher internal state instead of an opaque pointer, so on the host side we don't have to keep state of all open hashers.
-Third alternative is just to pass the memory at once and use old host function.

 - Transient items are explicitely instantiated and access to undefined transient structure do not create them (even if access is appending byte or inserting key value).
 This is not how for instant current child trie works (undefined is always just an empty structure).
 This force instantiating specifically.
 I think it is a good direction since the implicitely instantiation and removal of child trie was often criticized.